CLMI Summer Studentships 2023

 Overview

-The QUB Centre for Light Matter Interactions is offering one paid summer internship positions to work on research projects with members of the group.
+The Centre for Light-Matter Interactions is offering three paid summer internship positions to work on research projects with members of the group.
 The goal of this scheme is to allow undergraduate students to gain some experience of working on a research project, which will be of particular value to those who are considering applying for a PhD degree program in the future.

 This studentship program is open to undergraduate students.
-Preference will be given to those who have already completed three years of study of a four-year MSci/MPhys degree course, or equivalent.
-Students who have not had previous extensive research experience will be given priority.
+Preference will be given to those who have already completed three years of study of a four-year MSci/MPhys degree course, or equivalent, although students who have completed two years of a four-year degree will be considered.

 Available projects